 This course offers students an opportunity to learn firsthand about the American legal system with a special emphasis on courtroom civil and criminal trial procedures.
 The course prepares students for local, regional and national mock trial competitions under the sponsorship of the American Mock Trial Association (AMTA).
 Through discussion, lectures, role-playing opportunities and competitions, this course will stimulate students’ abilities to think critically about the foundations of the American legal system and to participate as informed citizens.
 Courses may require regional and/or national travel.

 Mock Trial demands participation in three contiguous terms beginning in Fall Term, extending over January Term and ending with the Spring Term.
 Mock Trial I is offered in the fall for 1.00 credit, if taken for credit.
 Mock Trial II is offered in the spring for .50 credit, if taken for credit.
 Mock Trial I and Mock Trial II are each repeatable for credit twice.
 May be taken for non-credit.
-May count for a maximum of two credits toward the major and must be taken for credit to count toward the major.
+May count for one credit toward the major and must be taken for credit to count toward the major.
 Students who complete a full year of Mock Trial are eligible for the Experiential Learning designation in the Integrated Curriculum.
 Students who complete a full year of Mock Trial for credit are eligible to receive the Oral Communication tag in the Integrated Curriculum.
 Prerequisite: permission of the instructor.

 POL 354 Mock Trial Spring Only

-POL 360 Public Policy and
+POL 360 Public Policy and Administration

 POL 365 Environmental Politics and Policy

 This course is an introduction to the study of domestic and international environmental politics and policy.
 The course explores the interaction of culture and politics on environmental policy formation and implementation.
 The course focuses on the processes, actors and cultural values involved in environmental policy making in the U.S. and internationally.
 In addition to providing an overview of major U.S. environmental laws and international environmental regimes, the course examines various perspectives on solving environmental problems.
 Topics may include air and water pollution, hazardous waste, climate change and natural resources.
 In addition, civic engagement in relation to environmental policy is explored throughout the course.
-Fall Term, every four years.

 POL 401 Feminist Political Theory